Transfer Pricing Fundamentals

 Mr. Di Libero assisted in the negotiation and implementation of Advanced Pricing Agreements and gained extensive experience and knowledge in international tax areas involving residency, permanent establishment, non-resident property disposition considerations, foreign affiliate issues and tax treaty matters.
 Mr. Di Libero has written several articles in International Tax journals and has given numerous presentations on transfer pricing topics to various tax organizations such as the Tax Executives Institute and Canadian Tax Institute.

-McGill School of Continuing Studies reserves the right to cancel an event up to 5 days prior to its start.
+McGill SCS reserves the right to cancel an event up to 5 days prior to its start.

 For general inquiries, contact pd [dot] conted [at] mcgill [dot] ca